konrascher3/odin-recipes/README.md

 Simple HTML project to get familiar with

   * the HTML structre,
-  * adding sorted lists unsorted lists, paragraphs and pictures,
+  * adding sorted lists, unsorted lists, paragraphs and pictures,
   * adding different heading elements,
   * using both internal and external links.